The Heartleaf Philodendron is Harder to Kill Than To Keep Alive

 If there were ever a plant that’s perfect for people who are terrible with plants, it’s the sweetheart or heartleaf philodendron.
 Not only are they easy to keep healthy (seriously, they’re harder to kill than to keep alive), but they come in a variety of beautiful shades and can be kept as cheerful, bushy plants or graceful trailers.
 Here’s everything you need to know about caring for them.

-Philodendrons do just fine in low light conditions, one of the best aspects of their versatility.
-Plants that receive medium or indirect light, however, will grow faster and produce more leaves.
+Heartleaf philodendrons do just fine in low light conditions, one of the best aspects of their versatility.
+Those that receive medium or indirect light, however, will grow faster and produce more leaves.
 Philodendrons should not be placed in direct sunlight.